IBM-Cloud/idemix-issuer-verifier/README.md

 A running implementation of the sample application is already available at https://idemix-issuer-verifier.mybluemix.net/ for testing and demonstration.

 This application is an example enable privacy-preserving authentication for your  service's capabilities.

+Currently the Identity Mixer Service is running as experimental and supports only Node.js™ applications.
+This constraint is mainly due to the [credential wallet sample application](https://idmx-wallet.mybluemix.net/) that is used together with the service.
+A credential wallet account is required to use both issunce and verification services.
+While the service is experimental we ask to NOT store any personal data in the sample credential wallet.
+Since the core service offers REST API, other runtimes will be also supported when migrating to Beta and GA.

 The following instructions explain how to copy the contents of this IBM DevOps Services project to your own IBM DevOps Services project, then build and deploy the sample application to your own Bluemix environment.
 If you are experienced at editing, building, committing and deploying IBM DevOps Services projects to IBM Bluemix, you can likely streamline some of the instruction below.